tiagoAry15/Middleware_Omnichat/docs/fulfillment/instagramAutomatedFulfillment.md

 - `__main__()`: This function calls the `setInstagramFulfillment` function to initiate the process of setting the new webhook URL for Instagram integrations.

+### Decorators

+- `timingDecorator`: This decorator is used to measure the execution time of the `setNewInstagramWebhookCallbackURL` function.
+It is imported from the `time_decorator` module.

+### External Modules

+- `fulfillment.ngrokGetter`: This module contains the `get_ngrok_url` function, which is used to retrieve the current URL exposed by ngrok.
+- `webscrapping.instagramWebhookChanger`: This module contains the `TwilioScrapper` class, which is used to update the webhook URL for Instagram integrations.

+Ensure to have the necessary modules and dependencies installed before running the script.